The Big Comparison #2: Testing Suitsupply, Boggi, Giotho and Lanieri shirts

 Details

 • Buttons: thick plastic, imitation mother-of-pearl.
 No reinforcement tail.
-Stitched parallel.
+Sewn parallel.
 Nothing special, then.

 • Reinforcement swallows: rounded in shape.
-Well done.
+Well made.

 • Patterns aligned with each other: correct.

-• Throat: simple, lined with a fine iron-on for hold.
-Interesting to give more hold to a formal shirt which will be subject to twisting and rubbing in the pants.
+• Throat: simple, lined with a thin iron-on adhesive for support.
+Useful for giving more support to a formal shirt that will be subject to twisting and rubbing in the pants.

 Style and appearance

-Since this is a matter of half measures, I obviously chose the configuration of this shirt myself.
+Since this is a half-measure, I obviously chose the configuration of this shirt myself.
 Therefore, let's explain my approach a little.

 On the Lanieri configurator, I first chose a fabric.
-I chose this material because it seemed perfect for an elegant shirt, which creases little but breathes enough to be worn even in warmer weather. .
+I chose this material because it seemed perfect to me to have an elegant shirt, which creases little but breathes enough to be worn even in warmer weather .

-I also like its very regular oxford pattern, offering a certain texture while remaining entirely compatible with a formal outfit.
+I also like its very regular oxford pattern, offering some texture while remaining entirely compatible with formal attire.

-Finally, for the rest, I chose to go as simple as possible: rounded cuffs, imitation mother-of-pearl buttons, no throat, no chest pocket.
-I prefer clean formal shirts; less is more , right?
+Finally, for the rest, I chose to go for the simplest: rounded cuffs, imitation mother-of-pearl buttons, no placket, no breast pocket.
+I prefer refined formal shirts; less is more , right?

 And, of course, no embroidery…